SMcDick/Senior_Project/README.md

   - RedditBot
   - TradeInPrediction

-# Arbitrage Finder
+# Amazon Textbook Arbitrage

-This is my "Product" for Senior Project
+Please view the "HeavilyCommented.py" file for all the information about this program.
+This is the main file I have been working on.

+The Arbitrage Program:

   - Generates Amazon URLs
   - Grabs the website and saves it to the /HTML/ Folder
   - Open up the HTML documents and grabs various points of data